apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

 ### Accessing Kubernetes Clusters

-For details about running on public cloud environments, such as Google Container Engine (GKE), refer to [running Spark in the cloud with Kubernetes](running-on-kubernetes-cloud.md).

 Spark-submit also supports submission through the [local kubectl proxy](https://kubernetes.io/docs/user-guide/accessing-the-cluster/#using-kubectl-proxy).
 One can use the authenticating proxy to communicate with the api server directly without passing credentials to spark-submit.